 Additional steps: Exercise 10: Debugging your new deployment

-Akamai Edgeworkers communicate the log messages though the response headers attached to the response.
+Akamai Edgeworkers communicate the log messages through the response headers attached to the response.
 To activate the debug functionality, we need to set two headers to be sent along with the webpage request inside the ModHeader chrome extension.

 Step 1) Inside Google Chrome find the ModHeader extension